Naveennavin5658/tiffin-center/README.md

 ## Description

 This repository contains the source code for Naveen Tiffin Hut's menu website.
 The website showcases a variety of authentic Indian tiffins with their descriptions, ingredients, and prices.
-Customers can explore the menu, place orders online, and visit the restaurant during operating hours.
+Customers can explore the menu.
+This is a just a static home page.

 ## Installation